DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.md

 You can check the AT version two ways.
 Which is best for you depends on how you loaded the \|EX-CS\| software:

-- `Using EX-Installer <support/wifi-at-version:Checking the AT version using EX-Installer>`{.interpreted-text
+- `Using EX-Installer <support/wifi-at-version:Checking the AT version using EX-Installer>`
-  role="ref"}
-- `Using EX-WebThrottle <support/wifi-at-version:Checking the AT version using EX-WebThrottle>`{.interpreted-text
+- `Using EX-WebThrottle <support/wifi-at-version:Checking the AT version using EX-WebThrottle>`
-  role="ref"}
-- `Using the Arduino IDE <support/wifi-at-version:Checking the AT version with the Arduino IDE>`{.interpreted-text role="ref"}
+- `Using the Arduino IDE <support/wifi-at-version:Checking the AT version with the Arduino IDE>`

 \|hr-dashed\|